-By now, most of us know to at least keep white wine in the fridge, red on a rack and that you shouldn’t wait too long to drink champagne (and if not – you do now!
-Welcome to the wine club.)
+By now, most of us know to at least keep white wine in the fridge, red on a rack and that you shouldn’t wait too long to drink champagne.
+If not – you do now!
+Welcome to the wine club.
 However, if you’re someone who spends a bit more time and money on your bottles, it’s worth investing a proportion of that sum in dedicated wine storage to really get the best out of your collection.
 Pour yourself a glass and read on below.

-Wine needs to be kept at a constant temperature, which is usually around 12°C, as an increase can cause wine to oxidise, while very low degrees can sometimes make the wine freeze and force the cork out of the bottle.
-Fluctuation will also affect your wine adversely – not all wine needs to be stored at the same temperature, but somewhere between 10 and 14°C should suit most.
+Wine needs to be kept at a constant temperature, which is usually around 12°C. An increase can cause wine to oxidise, while very low degrees can sometimes make the wine freeze and force the cork out of the bottle.
+Fluctuation will also affect your wine adversely.
+Not all wine needs to be stored at the same temperature, but somewhere between 10 and 14°C should suit most.

-Whether you install a cellar or a unit, dedicated wine storage eliminates the potential for humidity problems — too dry and the cork can go brittle and be ineffective, too humid and the labels can go mouldy and come off.
-Additionally, anti-vibration gaskets and low-vibration compressors will help prevent disturbance to the wine’s sediment balance too, which will affect the flavour.
+Whether you install a cellar or a unit, dedicated wine storage eliminates the potential for humidity problems.
+Too dry and the cork can go brittle and be ineffective, too humid and the labels can go mouldy and come off.
+Additionally, anti-vibration gaskets and low-vibration compressors will help prevent disturbance to the wine’s sediment balance, which will affect the flavour.

-The main issue with most homes is space, but not having room for a cellar doesn’t have to mean a compromise.
-If your collection is large, there are companies that can create a cellar in the smallest of spaces, or creating a ‘wine wall’ at one side of a room (how good does that sound?).
-For smaller collections or if you don’t want the disturbance of a big project, look at built-in cabinets that fit under your kitchen counter or even freestanding options.
+The main issue with most homes is space.
+However, not having room for a wine storage cellar doesn’t have to mean compromise.
+If your collection is large, there are companies that can create a cellar in the smallest of spaces.
+Alternatively, they can create a ‘wine wall’ at one side of a room (how good does that sound?).
+For smaller collections, or if you don’t want the disturbance of a big project, look at built-in cabinets.
+These can fit under your kitchen counter or there are also freestanding options.

 The price you pay for wine storage depends vastly on how big you want to go.
-Built-in units can be as slim as 15cm and still hold up to seven Bordeaux bottles and start from around £180.
-However, a totally bespoke spiral wine cellar design could costs upwards of £19,000 but could fit around 100 bottles per sq m.
+Built-in units can be as slim as 15cm and still hold up to seven Bordeaux bottles.
+They start from around £180.
+However, a totally bespoke spiral wine cellar design could coss upwards of £19,000.
+However, it could fit around 100 bottles per sq m.

-Fortunately today, much like a decent drinks menu, there are many options available for wine lovers on all budgets so it is easy to find a solution to fit your needs.
+Fortunately today, much like a decent drinks menu, there are many wine storage options available for wine lovers.
+So whatever your budget, it’s easy to find a solution to fit your needs.
 I’ll drink to that.

 Featured image: Miele’s KWT 6422iGS built-in wine conditioning unit, £2899, has a Push2Open design, ideal for handleless kitchens.
-With space for up to 33 bottles, its FlexiFrame system allows you to adjust the beech wood racks to suit different types and sizes of bottles.
+It has space for up to 33 bottles.
+And its FlexiFrame system allows you to adjust the beech wood racks to suit different types and sizes of bottle.